brandonmerhai/environment-database/README.md

 ## License
 MIT License.

-Please note that the CSS Style Sheet based off of Colin Duquesnoy's QDarkStyleSheet, with parts modified to fit the custom GUI.
+Please note that the CSS Style Sheet is heavily based off of Colin Duquesnoy's QDarkStyleSheet (https://github.com/ColinDuquesnoy/QDarkStyleSheet), with parts modified to fit the custom GUI.
 All credits go to him and the associated users for developing the stylesheet and distributing it under the MIT License.